Want to Move to Canada? Advice from An American Who Did It

 Traffic

 Toronto and LA tend to toggle places on the list of the worst traffic in the world.
-Toronto has about 7 million people and they're all either on the 401, The Gardiner Expressway, or the Don Valley Parkway roads.
+Toronto has about 7 million people, and they're all on either the 401, The Gardiner Expressway, or the Don Valley Parkway roads.
 It takes at least an hour to go 24 miles (39 kilometers...I'll get to the metric system in a moment) across the city.
-So you either have to leave really early to beat traffic, or get to enjoy bumper-to-bumper traffic for most of your adult life.
-I recommend podcasts, to learn stuff.
+So you either have to leave early to beat traffic or get to enjoy bumper-to-bumper traffic for most of your adult life.
+I recommend podcasts to learn stuff.

 Metric system

-Unlike The States in late 1975, which adopted the Metric System as a unit of measurement, Canada actually uses it.
-Mind you, you'll find some senior citizens here that will say miles, but for the most part, everyone follows Kilometers (commonly called Klicks) for distance measurement.
+Canada uses it, unlike The States in late 1975, which adopted the Metric System as a measurement unit.
+Mind you, you'll find some senior citizens here who will say miles, but for the most part, everyone follows Kilometers (commonly called Klicks) for distance measurement.
 The same goes for temperatures.
 Unless you live in Windsor, Ontario, get used to figuring out Celcius.
-23 Celsius is actually comfortable (approximately 72 degrees Fahrenheit.)
+23 Celsius is comfortable (approximately 72 degrees Fahrenheit.)
 See?
 You learned something!

 Booze

 Yeah, Canadians love to drink.
 So do you.
 Deal with it.
 However, this may be the biggest culture shock to your system.
-For you beer drinkers, a case of Budweiser (The King of Beers) that you can get at your local store for $16, will run you $50.
+For beer drinkers, a case of Budweiser (The King of Beers), which you can get at your local store for $16, will run you $50.
 Yes. $50 24 Cans.
 12 Ounces (or 355 ml.)
 The hard stuff liquor that you can get for $20 in The States will run you double here.

 Weather

-I'm sure you've heard of Canada referred to as the "Great White North."
+You've heard of Canada called the "Great White North."
 There's a reason for that moniker.
-It's fkg cold here.
+It's cold here.
 And we get snow.
-Sometimes tragedy strikes and we get Snow In Toronto.
+Sometimes tragedy strikes, and we get Snow In Toronto.
 The horror.
 If you want to leave The States, why are you picking a cold climate?
 Mexico is much warmer!

-In summary, while Canada has its perks, there are some significant differences from the US that may cause you to reconsider moving, no matter what Fox/CNN/MSNBC says to get you mad.
+In summary, while Canada has its perks, some significant differences from the US may cause you to reconsider moving, no matter what Fox/CNN/MSNBC says to get you mad.